Lëvizja Bashkë

-The Together Movement (Lëvizja BASHKË, BASHKË) is a left-wing, progressive, grassroots political party based in Albania.
-It was founded on 18 December 2022 by members and activists of what was formerly known as Organizata Politike (lit. 'the Political Organization', OP).
-The party is closely linked to the trade union movement, having been involved with the establishment of 3 separate trade unions in Albania.
+Lëvizja Bashkë (lit. 'the Together Movement', styled as Lëvizja BASHKË) is a left-wing political party in Albania.
+It was founded on 18 December 2022 by members and activists of Organizata Politike (lit. 'the Political Organization', OP), an activist organisation active since 2011.
+The party describes itself as part of the democratic left and says that it supports a social state, public services, progressive taxation, workers' rights, environmental protection and participatory democracy.